lacework-community/queries-and-custom-policies-guide/connect-to-lacework-api.md

 "expiryTime": 86400
 }'`

-* 2b.
+* b.
 You will receive a response from the bearer access token's endpoint, similar to the one below.
 For security purposes, we redacted the actual token returned from the response.

 `{
 "expiresAt": "2021-09-28T21:57:15.494Z",